FAQs

 How do I finance my purchase?

-As with most age restricted and retirement communities, there are some financial and physical health and wellness requirements when applying for membership in Springton Lake Village.
-These include but are not limited to:
+As with most age restricted and retirement communities, there are some financial and physical health and wellness requirements when applying for membership.
+Springton Lake Village’s criteria include but are not limited to:

 How large is Springton Lake Village?

-With only 40 homes plus a clubhouse and fitness center on a 44-acre waterfront site, Springton offers a level of intimacy and exclusivity never before available in a retirement community.
+With only 40 homes plus a clubhouse and fitness center on a 44-acre waterfront site, Springton offers a level of intimacy and exclusivity rarely available in a retirement community.

 What size are the residences at Springton?

-Springton offers the most generous sized and well-designed residences in the Philadelphia region.
-The smallest two-bedroom, two bath townhouses will offer about 1,950 square feet of living space on one floor.
-The Two-bedroom two bath country homes offer 2000 square feet of living space, on one floor.
-But, that is just half the story.
+Springton offers some of the most generously sized and well-designed residences in the Philadelphia region.
+The smallest two-bedroom, two ½ bath townhouses will offer about 1,950 square feet of living space on one floor.
+The Two-bedroom two ½ bath country homes offer 2000 square feet of living space, on one floor.
+But that is just half the story.
 All homes have a full walk-out lower level of finished and/or unfinished space.

 Are there tax advantages?